 We are normal and we dig Bert Weedon!

-The build and explosion is terribly exciting, with Legs Larry Smith bashing the drums with all his might over the sounds of a triumphant orchestral organ.
+The build and explosion are terribly exciting, with Legs Larry Smith bashing the drums with all his might over the sounds of a triumphant orchestral organ.
 It is so positively ridiculous to hear bland normals united in passionate revolt for their freedom that I break out into the giggles every time I hear this song.
 If the powers that be make a list of the best all-time album openers, I’m going to be seriously pissed off if “We Are Normal” is not on the list.

 Kids playing on a sunny beach and soothing travelogue music introduce “Postcard,” a Neil Innes-Vivian Stanshall duet with Innes taking the narrator role and Stanshall the role of cynical interpreter: